 I developed a proof of concept that provides an Augmented Reality Whiteboard to your home office.

 This App is only a prototype for the user interface and to prove the technical possibilities with a lot of possible features still missing.
-Additional features could be manual positioning of objects and using a Collaborative Sessions to work with the remote iPhone control as a pointer on the Whiteboard.
+Additional features could be manual positioning of objects and using the Collaborative Sessions to work with the remote iPhone control as a pointer on the whiteboard.

-This app is a private project, which I created in my spare time.
-For that reason, the app is far from being a complete, implemented, and tested App, and not ready to be launched to the App Store.
-The goal of this project was only to create a proof of concept.
-However, it should be relatively easy for iOS developers to build this app themselves by using the Multipeer Connectivity framework and pairing the two iPhones to send the information from remote to the headset.
+However, it should be relatively easy for iOS developers to build this app themselves by using Apple's Multipeer Connectivity framework and pairing the two iPhones to send the information from remote to the headset.
 The rest are ARKit basics.

 Proof of concept of marking search areas and imaging different metals in the ground.

 A metal detector can recognise metal objects in the ground when you move the coil of the detector over the ground.